tenintech/ad-user-management-lab/README.md

 <h3>4.
 Join Client1 to the Domain</h3>

-Log into Client1 (VM) and in System Settings make a member of domain.local Verify that user is visible in the domain in Computers
+Logged into Client1 (VM) and in System Settings made a member of domain.local Verified that user is visible in the domain in Computers

 <img width="1920" height="966" alt="12making client1 member of domain" src="https://github.com/user-attachments/assets/0a78a265-70d2-4030-8ea2-824dcef27713" />